Boiki06/abc25-029-WMD-Assignment/README.md

-#Molejo Farms
-This is a website about a family farm owned business.
-It specifies, the farm details It contains:
+This is a website about a family farm owned business, Molejo Farms.
+It specifies, the farm details and purpose It contains:
 1. Product Shop
 2. Event Ticket Shop